MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 #### DELETE

 The delete operation can be called either from Fabric's Workspace view (as a general action available for all items), or via an explicit call from the Workload to `artifactCrud.deleteArtifact`.
-Both calls would end up going throught the Workload backend's `onDeleteItem` callback
+Both calls would end up going through the Workload backend's `onDeleteItem` callback

 ### Authentication

  In sample workload editor, there's a section that lets you navigate to the authentication section.
  Before using authentication API, an AAD app is required to be configured the right way in AAD.